What every best Dehumidifiers has:

-While a portable dehumidifier is the right-sized appliance for the majority of households, other situations require something that's a bit more powerful.
+While a portable dehumidifier (covered elsewhere in this report) is the right-sized appliance for the majority of households, other situations require something that's a bit more powerful.
 If you have a very damp basement or, especially, a crawl space, or want to dehumidify several rooms -- or your entire house -- with one appliance, a beefier basement or whole house dehumidifier might be a better choice.

 These types of dehumidifiers are considerably more costly than portable models, so it's no surprise that feedback is more limited.
 But what's available points to models made by Santa Fe as among the top choices.
 HVAC-for-Beginners.com, a site created by a former HVAC technician and contractor, names the Santa Fe brand as the "World's Best Whole House Dehumidifier."
 In addition, user reviews are relatively plentiful and largely positive for various Santa Fe dehumidifier models.